ahmzaa/OwnAi/README.md

 - Enough VRAM to run the models

 Note:
-Watchtower is not require but nice to have, auto updates containers by checking for new releases.
+Watchtower is not required but nice to have, auto updates containers by checking for new releases.